RicterZ/nhentai/README.rst

       -P, --pdf             generate PDF file
       --rm-origin-dir       remove downloaded doujinshi dir when generated CBZ or PDF file
+      --move-to-folder      remove files in doujinshi dir then move new file to folder when generated CBZ or PDF file
       --meta                generate a metadata file in doujinshi format --regenerate-cbz      regenerate the cbz file if exists